rpn1966/platotheory2026/_pages/registration.md

 title: "Registration"
 header:
   image: "/assets/images/disc.jpg"
-  Caption: "Credit: SpaceEngine © Cosmographic Software LLC."
+  caption: "Credit: SpaceEngine © Cosmographic Software LLC."
 ---

 Registration for this conference is **free!** Information for abstract submissions for talks/posters is below.